What is YINI and Why?

 }

-} Hear is the same config, but in YINI
+} Here is the same config in YINI

 YINI allows comments directly in the file and uses explicit section markers for structure.